Army Ranger Sergeant (ret.)Joshua Hargis

-On October Ranger while serving with the 3rd Battalion, 75th Ranger Regiment, Hargis was wounded in action during an October 2013 mission to capture a High Value Target in Panjwai district of Afghanistan.
-Four of the 36 rangers were killed from a suicide bomber, while many others were injured.
+While serving with the 3rd Battalion, 75th Ranger Regiment, Hargis was wounded in action during an October 2013 mission to capture a High Value Target in Panjwai district of Afghanistan.
+Four of the 36 rangers were killed by a suicide bomber, while many others were injured.
 Hargis sustained severe injuries, including the loss of both his legs.
 He survived for almost two hours before arriving at a hospital, a credit to his Medic Sgt.
 Bryan Anderson.

 During his Purple Heart ceremony at his bedside, while bandaged and connected to breathing tubes, Hargis was able to gather enough strength to salute his Commander.
 The video of his salute from the hospital bed quickly went viral, earning the title the “Salute Seen Around The World”.